ericmoritz/arbeiter/README.md

 ## Conclusion

-There you have it, a really simple real time worker queue system.
+There you have it, I hope you like it.